telerik/blazor-docs/components/gantt/gantt-tree/columns/resize.md

 # Resize Columns

-The Gantt Tree lets the user resize its columns by dragging the borders between their headers.
+The Gantt Tree lets the user resize columns by dragging the borders between their headers.

 To enable the column resizing, set the `Resizable` parameter of the `GanttColumn` to `true`.